-The apocalyptic style of writing seems to have been inspired by prophetic books of the Bible, especially Daniel.
-What is the significance for us today?
+The apocalyptic style seems to have been inspired by prophetic books of the Bible, especially Daniel.
+What does apocalyptic literature mean for us today?

 Many Old Testament prophets were given visions by God of what society would be like when Israel and Judah returned to God and the Kingdom of God was established on earth.
-This futuristic aspect was a common theme.
+This futuristic aspect was a common theme in the prophetic books of the Bible.

 Within these visions to the prophets, there were occasionally symbols representing kingdoms and end-time powers.
 Symbols such as these are especially plentiful in the book of Daniel.
 In Daniel 2 an image seen by King Nebuchadnezzar in a dream is shown to represent four world-ruling empires.
 In Daniel 7 four beasts represent the same four kingdoms that would dominate the world.